Xilinx/Vitis_Libraries/vision/docs/src/getting-started-with-hls.rst

 .. rubric:: Constraints for Co-simulation

-There are few limitations in performing co-simulation of the Vitis vision functions.
+There are a few limitations in performing co-simulation of the Vitis vision functions.
 They are:

 #.
 Functions with multiple accelerators are not supported.